Online Master of Arts In Education - Health Education

 - Must have an overall GPA of 2.7 on a 4.0 scale on all undergraduate work.

 - Must have satisfactory entrance examination scores on either the Graduate Record Examination (GRE) or the Miller Analogy Test (MAT).
 This must be completed prior to admission.

-- A completed Graduate application packet, including the written statement of purpose, and a copy of the initial teaching license.
+- A completed Graduate application packet, including the written statement of purpose.

 Professional Licensure Disclosure Statement

 All applicable ECU academic programs prepare students to sit for licensure in North Carolina.
 In order to comply with U.S. Department of Education regulations regarding distance education and professional licensure ECU is required to make the following disclosure with respect to professional licensure outside the state of North Carolina.
 ECU cannot confirm whether a particular program meets requirements for professional licensure outside of the State of North Carolina.
 Please contact applicable licensure board(s) in any state you may want to pursue licensure prior to beginning the academic program in order to determine whether the program meets licensure requirements.
 It is the student’s responsibility to confirm program eligibility for licensure in any state outside North Carolina.